Snowshoeing in Minnesota

 Minnesota has plenty of everything, marked and groomed snowshoe trails as well as remote wilderness.

-Twenty-five Minnesota state parks rent snowshoes for $6 a day.
+Normally, 31 Minnesota state parks rent snowshoes for $6 a day; in 2021, check in advance.
 Many parks also offer guided snowshoe hikes, during which snowshoe use is free (register in advance).

-And many state parks offer guided hikes and snowshoe-making workshops.
+And many state parks offer guided hikes and snowshoe-making workshops, though not in 2021.

 The problem with popular state parks is that trails there often are quickly packed down.
 Minnesota's state natural areas — protected spots that are lovely, but without services — often are a better bet.
 They're small, but then, you can't travel all that far on snowshoes, anyway.

 Here are some of the best places to snowshoe in Minnesota.
 For conditions, check the weekly DNR snow-depth report.

 For candlelight events, see Ski or snowshoe by candlelight.